drduh/YubiKey-Guide/README.md

     $ cd ..

-    $ tar xf ykpers-1.17.3.tar.gz
+    $ tar xf ykpers-1.19.0.tar.gz

-    $ cd ykpers-1.17.3
+    $ cd ykpers-1.19.0

     $ ./configure && make && sudo make install

     $ sudo ldconfig
 ```

-If on [Tails](https://tails.boum.org/), you also need to install libykpers-1-1 from the testing repository.
+If on [Tails](https://tails.boum.org/), you also need to install `libykpers-1-1` from the testing repository.
 This is a temporary fix suggested on a [securedrop issue](https://github.com/freedomofpress/securedrop/issues/1035):

 ```
 $ sudo apt-get install -t testing libykpers-1-1
 ```

 ## 2.2 Install - macOS

 You will need to install [Homebrew](https://brew.sh/) and the following brew packages:

 ```
-    $ brew install gnupg yubikey-personalization hopenpgp-tools
+$ brew install gnupg yubikey-personalization hopenpgp-tools ykman pinentry-mac
 ```

 ## 2.3 Install - windows